V4Fire/Client/src/base/b-list/README.md

 #### toggleActive

-Toggles activation of the specified value.
+Toggles activation of an item by the specified value.
+The methods return a new active component item/s.

 ```typescript
 class Test extends iData {